OPTML-Group/Fast-BAT/README.md

 ```
 $ python -m pip install -r requirements.py
 ```
+* For dataset ImageNet, please follow the step-by-step instructions in `ImageNet-Download.md` for data downloading and preprocessing.
 * For dataset Tiny-ImageNet, please download and preprocess the dataset with the given command in __sh__ folder:
 ```
 $ bash download_tiny_imagenet.sh